-Figure 2. (a) Location of the catalogued landslides , classified according to type.
-Key: DF, debris flow; EF, earth flow; MF, mud flow; RF, rock fall; SL, unspecified shallow landslide.
+Figure 2. (a) Locations of the catalogued landslides, classified according to type.
+Key: DF, debris flow; EF, earth flow; MF, mud flow; RF, rockfall; SL, unspecified shallow landslide.
 The number of landslides of each type is given in brackets in the legend. (b) Number of landslides for each of the 20 Italian administrative regions (names in Italian).
-Colours of the regions are associated with the number of landslides in 5 classes.
+Colours of the regions are associated with the number of landslides in five classes.
 Background from © Microsoft; EPSG: 4326.

 Figure 3.
 Violin plot of the monthly distribution of landslides in ITALICA.
-Months are grouped into four seasons: winter, DJF (December-January-February); spring, MAM (March-April-May); summer, JJA (June-July-August); autumn, SON (September-October-November).
+Months are grouped into four seasons: winter, DJF (December-January-February); spring, MAM (March- April-May); summer, JJA (June-July-August); autumn, SON (September-October-November).
 The number of landslides in each season is shown in the legend.

-Figure 4 plots the number of landslides in each month in the entire observation period January 1996-December 2021.
-For each year, the mean and median values of the monthly number of landslides are shown in the corresponding panel.
-The first six years show much lower monthly and annual values than the following 20 years: only 65 landslides were collected between 1996 and 2001.
-The limited number of landslides does not depend on particular weather conditions during the period, but on the fact that historical data were available for only a few regions.
-Overall, large variations are observed between monthly and annual values.
-In particular, four years, namely 2008, 2009, 2010, and 2014, have significantly higher mean and median values than the other years.
-Except for the years 2013, 2014, and 2019, all others show similar mean and median values.
-Table 4 lists the mean, median and total number of landslides per month in the period 2002-2021, which is the most representative period (Fig. 4).
+significantly higher mean and median values than the other years.
+Except for the years 2013, 2014, and 2019, all the others show similar mean and median values.
+Table 4 lists the mean, median, and total number of landslides per month in the period 2002-2021, which is the most representative period (Fig. 4).
 November is the month with the highest statistics on the number of failures.
-The monthly median varies by a factor grater than 4, thus evidencing the seasonality of the process.
-The difference between the mean and the median values is significant for the months from November to May, indicating that the monthly distributions are not normal, as depicted by the violin plots in Figure 3.
-Other months are characterised by a lower variability.
-Overall, 35.1% of the catalogued landslides occurred in autumn (SON), 27.7% in winter (DJF), 23.9% in spring (MAM), and only 13.3% in JJA.
-Landslides that occurred in JJA are mainly located in the Alps while those that occurred in DJF are mainly found in the Apennine chain.
+The monthly median varies by a factor of greater than 4, thus evidencing the seasonality of the process.
+The difference between the mean and median values is significant for the months from November to May, indicating that the monthly distributions are not normal, as depicted by the violin plots in Fig. 3.
+Other months are characterized by a lower variability.
+Overall, 35.1 % of the catalogued landslides occurred in autumn (September-October-November: SON), 27.7 % in winter (December-January-February: DJF), 23.9% in spring (March-April-May: MAM), and only 13.3% in summer (June-July-August: JJA).
+Landslides that occurred in JJA are mainly located in the Alps, while those that occurred in DJF are mainly found in the Apennine chain.